Outlast is a first person horror game that borrows from the classic Amnesia, and seasons it with new features that give it some personality.

 The game combines light and shadow and the infrared camera to excellent effect (the camera filter is very realistic).
 The blood on the walls, the dead bodies scattered about the place, the guts - as well as some of the nicer things you'll see on your travels - are also worth mentioning.

 Overall, Outlast has some remarkable graphics, which are overshadowed by irritating little problems which are typical of Unreal Engine 3, like physical objects not existing (those curtains that look like walls ... aarrgh!)

 When it comes to sound - the real star of all horror games - Outlast is very strong.
 Dialogs are terrifying, with otherworldly voices and screams, footsteps, things breaking, all focused on giving you a terrifying experience.

 Outlast is a great game for scaring the bits out of you, and has moments that'll take you a while to forget.
 The whole production is quite remarkable, and although it's a very linear game, it doesn't take away from the excellent level design.
 The controls and some of the scenes really stand out.

 Is Outlast the best horror game of all time?
 In the end it depends who's playing it and how sensitive they are.
 But in any case, if you like the genre you should definitely give it a try.

-Clicking download will take you to Steam where you can purchase this game.
-You'll need a Steam account to do this.
+Clicking download will take you to GoG where you can purchase the game.